Tips for library research

 - Use the Findit@Concordia button within the databases to try and access the text of the articles.
 See also ACCESSING the texts.

 If you have found an interesting citation that is not very recent, use the "Cited by" link available in many databases (especially in Google Scholar) to find similar and more recent articles**

 for general guidelines on how to write a literature review, including an example of one published in a sociology journal.

-The main task of articles in these kinds of journals is to review or synthesize the literature related to a research topic.
+The main task of articles in these kinds of journals is to review the literature related to a research topic.
 They include extensive bibliographies which can lead you to many other sources on your research question.
 Try these: